glasswalk3r/siebel-crash-report/README.md

 $ pydoc -w siebel.maintenance.crash
 ```

-## Requirements
+## How to use

- - Python 2.X.
+### Requirements

- - Python modules (see requirements.txt).
+ - Python 2.X or 3.x.
- - Siebel Server binaries.
+ - Siebel Server binaries and configuration in place.
  - Linux (all setup is specific to Linux).
  - GNU GDB.

-## How to use
+### Install

-You should be able to install this program with pip:
+You should be able to install this program with `pip`:

 ```
-$ pip install crash_reporter
+$ pip install siebel-crash-report
 ```

 Then you will need to configure the crash_reporter program and finally run it